 Q - What does that look like?

-A - A multi-phased evaluation means, generally speaking, in the first round I will look over the whole manuscript with an eye for developmental issues.
-On the second and third rounds, I look at substance, style, and flow.
-I will also check for inconsistencies, patterns, homonyms, passive verb construction, overused words, etc. and create a style sheet.
-In the third round of edits I focus more on copy edits and syntax.
+A - "Multi-phased" means, generally speaking, in the first round I will look over the whole manuscript with an eye for developmental issues, to make sure I understand you vision for the content, and to begin to absorb your voice and style.
+On the second and third rounds, I look at flow and syntax and check for homonyms, overused words, inconsistencies, patterns, passive verb construction, etc. I also start to create a style sheet.
+In the third round of edits I focus more on copy edits.

 Developmental Editing - feedback regarding: